idanmarc91/LogSender/README.md

-# v5-LogSender-Client
+# LogSender Windows Service
-v5 LogSender Client
+LogSender Windows Service

-The Log Sender Windows Service send log file (cyb,mog,fsa,cimg) located in Cyber 2.0 folder to Cyber 2.0 managment server.
+The Log Sender Windows Service send log files to a management server.
+There are 4 kind of logs cyb, mog, fsa, cimg (binary file deserialized in the log sender sending process).
+The log sending process includes desearialized, data mapping and gziping the data before sending it to node service located on the server.
+The logs are created by another services that collect data from the Network and File System on the machine meaning the folder contain new logs every few seconds.
-The log sender also responsible for managing the log folders and cleaning them when server is offline.
+The log sender service is also responsible for managing the log folders and cleaning them when server is offline.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To controll the log sender configuration there is a config file called "LogSenderConfiguration.cfg". this file is a text file that the service is reading during start up process

 ### Prerequisites

-* Visual studio 2017
+* Visual Studio
 * log4net
 * newtonsoft.Json
-* Cyber 2.0 managment server for logs receiving

-### Installing

-This solution include a Service Installer project. the output of this project is an msi that install the service

 ## Running the tests

 The Log Sender solution include a unit test projet.
 The unit testing will run only in visual studio.

-## Deployment

-To install a production ready application you can follow the [Dev Installing](#dev-installing) after installing/validating Prerequisites are met.

 ## Built With